-However, if you intend to keep your home or condominium, you will probably have to keep paying the dues in order to keep the property.
+However, if you intend to keep your home or condominium, you’ll probably have to keep paying the dues to keep the property.
 And even if you do give up your home, you won't be able to discharge any HOA fees that accrue after you file for Chapter 7 bankruptcy.

 (Not sure whether Chapter 7 or 13 bankruptcy is best for you?
 Start by reading What Are the Differences Between Chapter 7 and Chapter 13 Bankruptcy?)

 If you don’t want your real estate for any reason, you can surrender it in a Chapter 7 bankruptcy.
 You let the court and your creditor know when you fill out the official bankruptcy forms.
 Specifically, you’ll indicate your choice on the Statement of Intention for Individuals Filing Under Chapter 7 Bankruptcy.

 By surrendering your home or condo in Chapter 7 bankruptcy, you might be able to discharge all of the debts associated with the property, including the HOA fees.

 The HOA fees that you’ll be able to discharge in your case include those that accrued up to the date of filing bankruptcy.
 Any additional fees that accrue after you file for bankruptcy, like other post-bankruptcy debts, will not be discharged.